sabrunel/cavern-brawl-pygame/README.md

 `python main.py`

-Select an enemy to attack it, then watch as the turn unfolds.
-Keep attacking enemies or use health potions to regain HP.
+Select an enemy to attack it, then watch as the turn unfolds and your enemies fight back.

+Keep attacking them or use your health potions to regain precious HP.

+As you emerge victorious from the brawl, or lay dead on the cavern floor, new random sets of enemies can be generated to continue playing.

 ## What I learned

-With this project I wanted to get a better understanding of OOP with Python, while creating something fun in the process.
+This project started as a one evening code-along session, as I was learning the basics of Pygame (events, game loop, sprites...).

+With the core set of classes and mechanics in place in a single file by the end of the tutorial, I worked on improving the structure of the code, creating a minimal and reusable game engine for later Python projects.